 If you already have a self-care program, great!
 Use the month of May to discover new ways to take better care of yourself.

 This challenge will last 30 days and I will be there every day giving you suggested prompts to try.
 Before the challenge is over, you will have an opportunity to create a self-care schedule to continue your self-care journey.

-Sheréa VéJauan is an entrepreneur, podcast host and workshop presenter.
-She is author of the 2020 Goals Journal, as well as eleven other books and journals.
+Sheréa VéJauan is an entrepreneur, podcast host, and workshop presenter.
+She is the co-founder of The Goal Setter’s Club - a coaching organization in Rancho Cucamonga, California.
+She is the author of eleven other books and journals.

-Sheréa resides in Southern California, devoted wife of twenty-eight years to her husband Brian, and mother to their three children.
+Sheréa is a Coach, Trainer, and Speaker with the John C. Maxwell Team.
+A certified SYMBIS facilitator, as well as a Financial Peace Community Coordinator for Ramsey Solutions.
+She resides in Southern California, a devoted wife of twenty-nine years to her husband Brian, and mother to three adult children.